-2.4.
-Algorithm Flow.
-The flow of the algorithm is to partition A into blocks that are either orthoblocks or single variables.
+7.2.4 Algorithm Flow The flow of the algorithm is to partition A into blocks that are either orthoblocks or single variables.
 We optimize the variables over the first block, optimize over B, optimize variables in the second block, optimize over B, and so on.
-It is not necessary to go through the blocks of variables in order, in fact we can change the order or use "freesteering" methods [De Leeuw and Michailidis, 1999], but in general it is necessary to update B every time we update a block of variables.
+It is not necessary to go through the blocks of variables in order, in fact we can change the order or use "free-steering" methods in which we cycle through the blocks in random order [De Leeuw and Michailides, 1999], but in general it is necessary to update B every time we update a block of variables.
 This may be inefficient if computing B is much more complicated than updating blocks of variables.
 There are variations of the algorithm possible based on using majorization a second time, this time to bound.